Medically reviewed on April 3, 2018

 suicidal thoughts or actions.

-You may have thoughts about suicide while taking carbamazepine.
+You may have thoughts about suicide while taking Epitol.
 Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of carbamazepine on the baby.

-How should I take carbamazepine?
+How should I take Epitol?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.